 There are the predictable calls for quiet and restraint in the national black community – and there is simply no reason for black Americans to kill each other and burn down their own homes – or anyone else’s home – upon the commission of another outrage.
 But we wait, not so quietly and definitely impatiently for calls for quiet and restraint to be exercised by police officers.
 We wait not so quietly and definitely impatiently for members of the criminal justice system – police officers, district attorneys, prosecutors – to righteously and vociferously condemn this Blue Carnage which afflicts the national black community.

 The tears of the parents of the dead, the orphans of the dead, the lovers and spouses and partners of the dead drench the earth of this nation.
 Justice delayed is no justice at all.
 And in the case of Blue Carnage, the justice that is called for is not simply convicting the police officers who pulled the trigger.
-True justice will include and transformation of the criminal justice system so that “Living While Black” is no longer a crime and every black, woman and child is not an automatic suspect.
+True justice will include transformation of the criminal justice system so that “Living While Black” is no longer a capital crime and every black, woman and child is not an automatic suspect and potential victim.

 True justice will mean an end to mass incarceration, but it will also mean an end to the state sanctioned dehumanization of the black community.
 True justice will mean that black parents will not have to teach their nine year old boys and girls how to avoid being killed by the police.
-True justice will mean that black teenagers should be able to be as silly and outrageous on 125th Street as white teenagers on Spring Break in Florida without those being death defying acts.
+True justice will mean that black teenagers should be able to be as silly and outrageous on 125th Street as white teenagers on Spring Break in Florida without silly and outrageous becoming death defying acts.

 And finally, true justice will be known to all of us when the foul heritage of the Black Codes and race-based slavery and Jim Crow and state sponsored segregation and serial lynching is finally and absolutely condemned by every sentient being in this country.
 It when that true justice is made known that this nation can begin to actually aspire to the high ideals and aspirations that were so eloquently stated at the inception of the Republic.